-1 The term DS5000/240 will be used throughout this overview to refer to the DECstation 5000/240 workstation, unless otherwise noted.
+&lt;sup>1 The term Personal DECstation will be used throughout this overview to refer to both the Personal DECstation 5000/20 and the DECstation 5000/25, unless otherwise noted.

-Along with the DECstation 5000/240, Digital is introducing several new TURBOchannel-based graphics options and multimedia options.
-These new options are not specific to the DS5000/240, but can be used with the other models of the DECstation 5000 family as well.
-Two of these new graphics options are based on the architectures of previous graphics options, but use faster integrated circuits.
-Two of the new graphics options implement entirely new architectures, one intended in particular to support the multimedia options.
+Along with the Personal DECstation, Digital is introducing several new TURBOchannel-based graphics options and multimedia options.
+These new options are not specific to the Personal DECstation models, but can be used with the other models of the DECstation 5000 family as well.
+Some of these new graphics options are based on the architectures of previous graphics options, but use faster integrated circuits.
+Two of the new graphics options implement entirely new architectures, one intended particularly to support multimedia options.